anyars-encarta/light-dark-mode/README.md

 > Light-Dark Theme is an interactive app that switches the app between light and dark themes.
 >
 >
-Light-Dark Theme is an interactive app that switches the app between light and
+Light-Dark Theme is an interactive app that switches the app between light

 ## 🛠 Built With <a name="built-with"></a>
 1. React